Farfadet-class submarine: Design and description

 The first three submarines, Farfadet, Gnome, and Korrigan, displaced 185 t surfaced and 202 t submerged.
 They had an overall length of 41.35 m, a beam of 2.9 m, and a draft of 2.7 m.
 The fourth submarine, Lutin, had an overall length of 41.45 m.
 The crew of all of the submarines numbered 2 officers and 12 enlisted men.

 All of the boats were powered by a pair of Sautter-Harlé electric motors providing a total of 300 PS, both driving the single propeller shaft, except for Lutin which had two shafts.
 The first three boats were fitted with side-thrusting propellers (évoleurs) at the stern to assist in steering.
 They could reach a maximum speed of 6 kn on the surface and 4.3 kn underwater.
 The Farfadet class had a surface endurance of 430 nmi at 7.8 kn and a submerged endurance of 28 nmi at 4.3 kn.

 The boats were armed with four external 450 mm Tissier torpedo launchers, two aimed forward and two aimed to the rear.

 Service history

 The Farfadets were ordered as part of the French Navy's 1899 building programme, and were constructed over the next three years at the naval dockyards at Rochefort.
-However they were not successful in service; Farfadet was lost in a diving accident in July 1905, and Lutin in October 1906.
-Farfadet was raised and recommissioned as Follet, remaining in service until 1913, while Lutin was refloated and used for trials and as a target.
+However they were not successful in service.
+The loss of Farfadet on 6 July 1905, off the coast of Bizerte, Tunisia, was a national tragedy.
+The submarine sank suddenly after an attempt to dive failed due to a conning tower hatch being improperly shut.
+The officer tried to open and re-close it, but the increasing water pressure forced the hatch open completely, resulting in a rapid inundation.

+14 crewmen died in the disaster.
+Although divers quickly located the submarine in shallow water, a salvage attempt failed when the lifting cable broke, plunging the vessel back to the bottom.
+Eight sailors had sealed themselves in the aft compartment and were heard tapping on the hull for 32 hours, but they ultimately succumbed to chlorine gas created by the reaction between seawater and the sulfuric acid in the batteries.
+The public shock was immense, and the accident drew nationwide attention to the inherent dangers of early submarine warfare.

+This was not the only accident that occurred.
+The class suffered a second tragedy a year later when the submarine Lutin sank at Bizerte on 16 October 1906.
+The vessel was lost due to structural weakness in the hull under external pressure, an expensive design flaw that resulted in the loss of the entire crew of 13 men.
+After being salvaged, Lutin was never recommissioned for service but was instead used for trials and as a target ship before being scrapped.

 The other two vessels were taken out of service in 1906 and sold for scrap in 1910–1911.